Dance hall 911 caller: 'He might start shooting again'

 He then reported she was bleeding from the head.
 The dispatcher assured him police and paramedics were on their way.

 “Come here, please.
-Help!” the man can be heard yelling.
+Help!” the man could be heard yelling.
 “Right here!
 Right here!
 Right here!”

 The police dispatcher then notified his peer in the fire department there are “several gunshot victims inside.”